nataliep3/DATA4380-LLM-NP/README.md

 ## Overview

 The goal of this project was to explore how well a large language model could create a meaningful and articulate summary of a research paper solely using the body of the paper.
 This problem required an input of a well-organized JSON file containing the abstracts, bodies, and file names of each paper, with an expected outcome of a concise and accurate summarization of the paper.
 Separating the abstract of the paper from the body allowed use of the same LLM model to compare between the created summary and the extracted abstract.
-Comparison was done with the same LLM model used to summarize, gpt-3.5-turbo, and was prompted to use a scale of 1-5 and give a short explanation for each comparison for visualization and comprehension purposes.
-Both iterations did relatively well at summarizing, and had an average score of between 3.6 - 3.9 out of 5.
+Comparison was done with the same LLM model used to summarize, GPT-3.5-turbo, and was prompted to use a scale of 1-5 and give a short explanation for each comparison for visualization and comprehension purposes.
+Both iterations did relatively well at summarizing, and had an average score of 3.9 out of 5.

 ## Summary of Workdone